o-t-w/blog/src/content/blog/styling-scrollbars.md

 Eric Bailey recently published an article titled [*Don’t use custom CSS scrollbars*](https://ericwbailey.website/published/dont-use-custom-css-scrollbars/) that makes some points that are worth considering:

-> “Browser UI is used to help create consistency across the entire experience of using a device.
+> Browser UI is used to help create consistency across the entire experience of using a device.
 When you deviate from these standards, you introduce ambiguity.
 Ambiguity means less certainty about what the piece of UI is, how you interact with it, and what effects taking action on it will cause.
-The more you deviate, the more confusing things get… It now no longer looks like any other scrollbar on a person's device, as well as any other website or web app on the internet.”
+The more you deviate, the more confusing things get… It now no longer looks like any other scrollbar on a person's device, as well as any other website or web app on the internet.

 This is echoed in the W3C spec itself:
-> “Scrollbars are a UI mechanism essential to interact with the page.
+> Scrollbars are a UI mechanism essential to interact with the page.
 Operating systems tend to want consistency in such controls to improve usability through familiarity, and users with specific preferences or needs can adjust the appearance of various UI components, including scrollbars, through OS or UA settings.
-While using this property in support of specific UX goals is appropriate, authors should otherwise refrain from overriding such user preferences.”
+While using this property in support of specific UX goals is appropriate, authors should otherwise refrain from overriding such user preferences.

 ## `scrollbar-width`
 ```css